My Daily Thread

 Today, we return to ahiṁsā pratiṣṭhām—being established in non-violence—as taught in Yoga Sūtra 2.35.
 We've already explored how the yamas and niyamas are not just rules, but deeply personal practices—moral and ethical disciplines that offer a framework for living.
 Simple?
 Yes.
 But easy?
 Not always.

 They are practices for managing our lives skillfully, for creating relationships rooted in integrity, peace, and love.
-They are the ground upon which w...
+They are the ground upon which we w...

 282. Ahimsa and our modern Matriarchs.